HeyHarry3636/CrossSections_python/README.md

 ## Installation

 Download the [ArcToolbox and script (.zip file)] (http://python.mikeharris.co/CrossSections.zip) to try in ArcGIS.
-(Note: this script was developed and tested with ArcGIS 10.2)

 ## Tests